Our Research Philosophy

 BDC tracks and analyzes policies, trends, and data to accelerate the building decarbonization movement.
 We synthesize qualitative and quantitative data to produce rigorously researched, substantively contextualized, equitably cited, and endlessly shareable resources that move our movement forward.

-We believe that research only becomes knowledge when it’s shared, so please share these resources with your communities to help us equitably decarbonize our buildings and neighborhoods.
+We believe that research only becomes knowledge when it’s shared, so please pass along these resources to your communities and help us equitably decarbonize our buildings and neighborhoods

 Our Research Philosophy